- You should also look at implementing more efficient packaging solutions to reduce the amount of waste that’s coming in

 - Creating a dedicated area for processing returns.

 A good warehouse labeling system is an invaluable investment in your efficiency and productivity.
 Make sure that all SKUs are accurately labeled and that labeling practices are consistent across your warehouse.
 Color coding your labels is also a good way to help employees quickly identify which rack level and bay they’re working with.
 You should also be sure that all of your labels are changed after any kind of slot reorganization.

 7. Barcode/RFID Systems

-With an RFID scanner, RF tags are embedded in packaging, bins or labels.
+RF tags are embedded in packaging, bins, or labels with an RFID scanner.
 When picking or putting away, an employee simply points a small handheld electronics enclosure device at the item and scans it directly to the RFID management software.
 Although RFID systems are somewhat more expensive than barcode scanners, they’re also a step up in efficiency and allow greater speed in picking.

 About the author